mongodb/specifications/source/auth/auth.md

   access_token, is_cache = get_access_token()

   # If there is a cached access token, try to authenticate with it.
 If
-  # authentication fails, it's possible the cached access token is expired.
-In
+  # authentication fails with an Authentication error (18),
-  # that case, invalidate the access token, fetch a new access token, and try
+  # invalidate the access token, fetch a new access token, and try
   # to authenticate again.
+  # If the server fails for any other reason, do not clear the cache.
   if is_cache:
     try:
       connection.oidc_cache.access_token = access_token
       sasl_start(connection, payload={"jwt": access_token})
       return
-    except ServerError:
+    except ServerError as e:
+      if e.code == 18:
         invalidate(access_token)
-      sleep(0.1)
         access_token, _ = get_access_token()

   connection.oidc_cache.access_token = access_token
   sasl_start(connection, payload={"jwt": access_token})